 Elbow arthritis can usually be managed with a conservative approach that includes medication and therapy.
-But if your elbow arthritis demands more serious care, TriHealth Orthopedics & Sports Institute is here for you.
+But if your elbow arthritis demands more serious care, TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine are here for you.
 We offer a wide range of treatments, from resurfacing options to total elbow replacement (and we’re one of the few in the city to offer this complex replacement surgery).

 Elbow Arthritis and Elbow Replacement Surgery

 Elbow arthritis (also called osteoarthritis of the elbow) occurs when the cartilage of the elbow joint wears out or becomes damaged.
 While arthritis is a common condition among older individuals, elbow arthritis is not as common as arthritis in the knee or hip joint.

 Elbow arthritis causes

 The most common cause of elbow arthritis is normal wear and tear from age.
 It can also be caused by injury, such as a fractured or dislocated elbow.